Summary

 I do not think so.
 We monitor macro trends.
 But (so far) we have not seen a broad based impact or demand change in our business.
 We have seen certain categories that have enjoyed strength actually - like financial services, [and] IT.

 In my opinion, profitability should be achievable on the backdrop of reducing employee count and other 'efficiency levers'.
-Only a few weeks ago, Twilio announced to lay off about 11% of its work-force, which could likely support as much as $120 million in lower operating costs.
+Only a few weeks ago, Twilio announced the lay-off of about 11% of its workforce, which could likely support as much as $120 million in lower operating costs.

 Moreover, looking at Twilio's income statement, the company could likely target a material reduction in the annual $1,723 billion of SG&A and $953 million of R&D expenses (TTM reference), which consume as much as 50.5% and 28% of revenues.